 A nut for a jar of tuna

 Madam, in Eden, I’m Adam.

 In 1986, Lawrence Levine published the longest palindromic novel.
-Unsurprisingly, at 31,954 words, the novel entitled ‘Dr. Awkward & Olson in Oslo’ is mainly gibberish.
+However, unsurprisingly at 31,954 words, the book entitled ‘Dr. Awkward & Olson in Oslo‘ is mainly gibberish.

-A semordnilap is a word that reads as a completely different word when spelt backwards.
-If the word Semordnilap itself is reversed, you will notice it reads as palindromes.
-This makes the term self-referring, i.e. demonstrating in itself what the concept represents.
-Backronyms, volvograms and reversgrams are other terms used for this sort of word play.
+When a collection of letters reads as two entirely different words when spelt forwards and backwards, it is called a semordnilap.
+If ‘semordnilap’ itself is reversed, you will discover it reads as palindromes.
+This phenomenon makes the term self-referring, i.e. demonstrating in itself what the concept represents.
+Backronyms, volvograms and reversgrams are other names used for this sort of wordplay.